Dorian closes in on Bahamas as dangerous Category 5 storm

 Bahamas Prime Minister Hubert Minnis warned that Dorian is a “dangerous storm” and said any “who do not evacuate are placing themselves in extreme danger and can expect a catastrophic consequence.”

+Butler said officials were closing certain roads with heavy equipment and warned that those on the other side would be stranded until after Dorian has passed.
+The government has opened 14 shelters across the Bahamas.

+“We cannot stress the amount of devastation and catastrophic impact that Hurricane Dorian is expected to bring,” said Shavonne Moxey-Bonamy, the Bahamas chief meteorologist.

-Small skiffs shuttled Saturday between outlying fishing communities and McLean’s Town, a settlement of a few dozen homes at the eastern end of Grand Bahama island, about 150 miles (240 kilometers) from Florida’s Atlantic coast.
-Most people came from Sweeting Cay, a fishing town of a few hundred people about 5 feet (1.5 meters) above sea level.
+On Saturday, small skiffs shuttled between outlying fishing communities and McLean’s Town, a settlement of a few dozen homes at the eastern end of Grand Bahama island, about 150 miles (240 kilometers) from Florida’s Atlantic coast.
+Most came from Sweetings Cay, a fishing town of a few hundred people about 5 feet (1.5 meters) above sea level.

 “We’re not taking no chances,” said Margaret Bassett, a ferry boat driver for the Deep Water Cay resort.
 “They said evacuate, you have to evacuate.”

-But Jack Pittard, an American who has been traveling to the Bahamas for some 40 years, said he has decided to ride out the storm in The Abaco Islands.
+But Jack Pittard, a 76-year-old American who has been traveling to the Bahamas for 40 years, said he has decided to ride out the storm in The Abaco Islands.
 He said it’s the first hurricane he will experience in his life.

-“There’s fear,” he said in a phone interview Sunday morning as the eyewall approached the islands.
+“There’s fear,” he said by phone Sunday as the eyewall approached.
 “I’m worried about destruction of property, but I don’t believe there’s going to be loss of lives here.”

 Pittard said he battened up his house and is spending the storm in a nearby duplex behind a group of cottages that a friend owns.
 He noted the ocean is quite deep near where he’s staying, and there’s a cay that provides protection, so he doesn’t expect significant storm surge.